top of page

 Residency in schloss Bröllin residency documentation

-In an age of constant sensory overload, the research "PRESERVE - Call for attention" is rooted in the question: How does a body, both individual and collective, carry and embody processes of decay, erosion, collapse, transformation, and connection?
-And what form does our call take in response –is it a scream, a cry, or an act of quiet sensitivity?
+In an age of constant sensory overload, the research project PRESERVE – Call for Attention is grounded in a central question: how does the body – both individual and collective – carry and embody processes of decay, erosion, collapse, transformation, and connection?
+And how do we respond to these processes: through a scream, a cry, or an act of quiet sensitivity?

-The research explores extreme states of being, the tension between growth, decay, and the collective paralysis that surrounds us during the current global crisis.
-The research seeks moments of emotional transformation and examines the inner struggle with the overwhelming in a breathless, accelerated, and overstimulated society.
-From the peeping of our personal belongings of smartphones to smartwatches and microwaves to the public beeping of traffic lights and honks to the sirens of emergency vehicles: How do we, or what do we recognize as a signal of distress, a cry for help?
-What calls for our attention when the sensory input overrides and the body shuts down, closing off perception to block the flood of information.
+PRESERVE – Call for Attention explores extreme states of being and the tension between growth and decay, as well as the collective paralysis that characterizes the current global condition.
+It seeks moments of emotional transformation and investigates the inner struggle with the overwhelming forces of a breathless, accelerated, and overstimulated society.
+From the persistent beeping of personal devices – smartphones, smartwatches, microwaves – to the public soundscape of traffic signals, horns, and emergency sirens, the work asks: What do we recognize as a signal of distress?
+What calls for our attention when sensory input becomes excessive and the body responds by shutting down, blocking perception to survive the flood of information?

 BIO